Business Legal Services | Employment Law

 Taking the right approach to employee relations is crucial to maintaining morale, protecting your balance sheet and safeguarding your reputation.
 Our employment law solicitors take a commercially-focused approach that enables you to comply with regulations in a way that minimises the risk of a claim against you.
 We can draft any documents your business requires, such as employment contracts, disciplinary and grievance procedures, to ensure you have maximum protection.

-If you are the subject of a claim you need to demonstrate that you have adopted fair procedures and may need to justify your actions before an employment tribunal.
+If you are the subject of an unfair dismissal claim by an employee, you need to demonstrate that you have adopted fair procedures and may need to justify your actions before an Employment Tribunal.
 Our experienced solicitors will provide support during any negotiations, dispute resolution proceedings or litigation.
+This would also include advising you on the options of a settlement agreement.

 We retain our excellent reputation for providing fast, appropriate and commercial advice to clients.